 Submit your self-test results

 After completing the self-test checklists, submit your test results either to Amazon through the developer console or to an Authorized Test Lab for review.

 If you haven't already, follow the steps to create a product profile.

 Submit your device for certification testing

 After Amazon receives your devices, the testing team executes tests to verify device functionality, product requirements, and that the device provides a quality experience for Alexa customers.
-The Amazon testing process typically takes 4-11 weeks.
-If you didn't thoroughly test your own device, or if the device didn't pass all self-tests before submission, you'll delay the testing process for Amazon.
+The Amazon testing process typically takes four to eleven weeks.
+If you didn't thoroughly test your own device, or if the device didn't pass all self-tests before submission, you could delay the Amazon testing process.

 After submitting your product to Amazon for testing, the Amazon testing team conducts device certification testing in the following order and compiles a feedback report: